Bulgarian Orthodox Church: Bulgarian Exarchate

-The Patriarchate of Constantinople opposed the change, promptly declaring the Bulgarian Exarchate schismatic and its adherents heretics.
-Although the status and the guiding principles of the Exarchate reflected the canons, the Patriarchate argued that “surrender of Orthodoxy to ethnic nationalism” was essentially a manifestation of heresy.

-The first Bulgarian Exarch was Antim I, who was elected by the Holy Synod of the Exarchate in February, 1872.
+The first Bulgarian Exarch was Antim I, who was elected by the Holy Synod of the Exarchate in February 1872.
 He was discharged by the Ottoman government immediately after the outbreak of the Russo-Turkish War on April 24, 1877, and was sent into exile in Ankara.
-His successor, Joseph I, managed to develop and considerably extend its church and school network in the Bulgarian Principality, Eastern Rumelia, Macedonia and the Adrianople Vilayet.
+His successor, Joseph I, managed to develop and considerably extend the church and school network in the Bulgarian Principality, Eastern Rumelia, Macedonia, and the Adrianople Vilayet.
 In 1895, the Tarnovo Constitution formally established the Bulgarian Orthodox Church as the national religion of the nation.
-On the eve of the Balkan Wars, in Macedonia and the Adrianople Vilayet, the Bulgarian Exarchate had seven dioceses with prelates and eight more with acting chairmen in charge and 38 vicariates; 1,218 parishes and 1,212 parish priests; 64 monasteries and 202 chapels; as well as of 1,373 schools with 2,266 teachers and 78,854 pupils.
+On the eve of the Balkan Wars, in Macedonia and the Adrianople Vilayet, the Bulgarian Exarchate had seven dioceses with prelates and eight more with acting chairmen in charge, and 38 vicariates; 1,218 parishes and 1,212 parish priests; 64 monasteries and 202 chapels; as well as 1,373 schools with 2,266 teachers and 78,854 pupils.
+Between 1915 and 1945, the Church was governed by the Holy Synod, similar to the Most Holy Synod of the Russian Orthodox Church.

-In 1913, Exarch Joseph I transferred his offices from Istanbul to Sofia; he died in 1915, a few months before Bulgaria fatefully opted to participate in World War I alongside the Central Powers.
-As a consequence of the Treaty of Neuilly-sur-Seine in 1919, the Bulgarian Exarchate was deprived of its dioceses in Macedonia and Aegean Thrace.
-During the three decades after Joseph's death, the Bulgarian Orthodox Church did not elect a regular head because of opposition from the Bulgarian government.
-Between 1915 and 1945 the Church was governed by the Holy Synod, similar to the Most Holy Synod of the Russian Orthodox Church.
+During World War II, the Bulgarian Orthodox Church played a significant role in opposing the deportation of Jews from Bulgaria in 1943.
+At the time, Bulgaria was allied with Nazi Germany and had adopted anti-Jewish legislation under the Law for Protection of the Nation.

+As deportation preparations proceeded in Plovdiv and other cities, Metropolitan Cyril of Bulgaria intervened with local civil and police authorities and maintained contact with representatives of the Jewish community.
+He sent a protest telegram to Tsar Boris III of Bulgaria and declared that he would lie down on the railway tracks in order to physically block deportation trains if the deportations were carried out.

+Concurrently, Metropolitan Stefan I of Bulgaria addressed formal appeals to the royal court and government institutions, calling for the revocation of deportation measures and framing his opposition in religious and ethical terms.
+He also expressed willingness to provide shelter to Jews within church properties, including monasteries.

+These interventions coincided with broader public and political opposition, including actions by members of parliament, intellectuals, and civic leaders.
+The combined pressure contributed to the suspension of deportation plans for approximately 48,000 Jews residing within Bulgaria’s pre-war borders.